Foldi-Lab/PhenoSys-data/README.md

 ## Using the codes

-The only parameter you need to change is the "import_location", which is the path to the "import and export files for codes" folder.
+Set the import_location in these codes to the example import and export files folder. <br>
-The results will be exported back to the same place.
-This folder contains all the example files you need to run these codes.
 The top of each code will also show which files are used.

 ## Steps for analysis